 This collection presents a comprehensive guide to Islamic movements in Europe, aiming to offer original, definitive perspectives on Muslims and Islam in Europe today.
-Louise Pears finds this essential reading for policy makers and academics alike who are concerned with Islamism, and indeed those who aim to tackle the Islamophobia that has produced conventional understandings of Islamism as threat.
+Louise Pears finds this essential reading for policy makers and academics alike with an interest in Islam or Islamophobia.

 Islamic Movements of Europe: Public Religion and Islamophobia in the Modern World.
 Edited by Frank Peter and Rafael Ortega.
 I.B.
 Tauris.
 2014.

 Analyses of political Islam are often located within Muslim majority countries, whilst considerations of Islam in Europe are more likely couched in terms of fundamentalism and threat, or alternatively integration and cultural cohesion.
 Islamic Movements makes an important intervention into these debates by considering the interaction between Islamic movements, a growing Muslim population, and the structures of European nations.
 In doing so it contributes to a growing literature within Western scholarship that challenges the distinction between the religious and the secular which is itself a production of a distinctly European conception of politics.
 It attempts to give a consideration of European Muslim organisations that reclaims them from the highly charged political debates.